danny-avila/LibreChat/docs/install/configuration/custom_config.md

 #### **agentOptions**

-!!! tip "modelSpecs / list / {list_item} / preset / agentOptions"
+!!! tip "modelSpecs / list / {spec_item} / preset / agentOptions"

     > Specific to `gptPlugins` endpoint.
 Can be omitted either partially or completely for default settings